mohammedayoub968/-Student-Score-Prediction/README.md

 # 📘 Student Score Prediction

-## 📌 Task 1: Predicting Student Exam Scores
+## 📌 Predicting Student Exam Scores
 This project focuses on predicting students' **exam scores** based on several factors such as study hours, attendance, parental involvement, access to resources, and more.

 The dataset used: [Student Performance Factors (Kaggle)](https://www.kaggle.com/datasets/lainguyn123/student-performance-factors)